jcsargis00/stock-analysis/README.md

 #### VBA_CHallenge 2018 after refactoring
 ## Summary
 ### Advantages and Disadvantages of refactoring code
-My approach to refactoring this code was to go after less nesting levels (do loops), reduce complexity in the conditional statements and reuce the line count.
+My approach to refactoring this code was to go after less nesting levels (do loops), reduce complexity in the conditional statements and reduce the line count.
+Specific tasks included:
+*  Reuse of much of the code written for the stock_analysis project in terms of the logic for determining how to track the volume, starting price and ending price for each ticker. a
+* Reuse of code to make the report available for multiple years with a button.

 ### How do these pros and cons apply to refactoring the original VBA script